lucasfth/cv/README.md

 **IT University of Copenhagen** -
 _(aug 2021 → jul 2024)_\
 Gained a solid software development foundation, focusing on theoretical and practical aspects as well.
 Completed coursework in algorithms, data structures, and software engineering principles.
 Worked on various projects, including a DHI project that involved developing a full-stack web application.
+My bachelor thesis was about hand gestures in virtual meetings, and if there exists a natural gesture set that can be mapped to actions such as volume control.
+⚠️ Spoiler: There was not a natural gesture set.
+But we got a lot of other interesting findings from the data we gathered and analyzed.
-You can read more about the project [here](https://lucashanson.dk/#project_dhi).
+You can read more about the project [here](https://lucashanson.dk/#project_bachelor) which was done with my partner [Mads Roager](https://www.linkedin.com/in/mads-roager-97a46a231/).

 <a name="projects"></a>
 ## 🎯 Projects